-Your fiancé is a dream come true but his or her mom is a nightmare.
+Your fiancé is a dream come true, but his or her mom is a nightmare.
 That sentiment is an unfortunate but all-too-common scenario for many brides-to-be.
-Dealing with your mother-in-law on an ordinary day is stressful enough, but during wedding planning a monster-in-law can derail the entire process.
+Dealing with your mother-in-law on an ordinary day is stressful enough, but during wedding planning, a monster-in-law can derail the entire process.
 Thankfully, you are not alone.
 Many women struggle to find positive ways to interact with their future mother-in-law, and you can't always rely on your fiancé to swoop in and break the tension.
-Here, six brides share how they handled their mother-in-laws (and didn't ruin their impending marriage in the process).
+Here, six brides share how they handled their mothers-in-law (and didn't ruin their impending marriage in the process).

 Keep Your Cool

 "Whenever my MIL to be tried to take control—like insisting on a separate groom's cake even though Ed and I decided one cake was enough—I would nod my head.
 Then when she'd realize I hadn't taken her advice, I played dumb: 'Oh, we wanted a bride's layer and groom's layer on a big cake so we'd each have a flavor we liked.
 Sorry to have misunderstood.'
 I never snapped at her, just went my own way.
 I didn't want to cause unnecessary tension."—Jill

 "She was unbearable during the entire process.
 We wanted adults only and she had a fit one night, yelling, 'Children are a blessing.
 They should be there!'
 This was after demanding we have a sit down plated dinner for her entire family while not offering to help cover the cost of the plated dinner or childcare.
 I had my fiancé deal with her.
 I stayed out of it!"—Ann